 It became an article of faith, as universal adoption of digital communication channels took root, that “Everyone owns customer service.”

-Dialogue with stakeholders (or “customers”) could happen anywhere, anytime and with virtually any member of a brand or organization.
-In school systems, teachers, bus drivers, clerical staff, and administrators are in effect considered school district brand ambassadors (for better or worse…too often, worse).
-Not only would leadership need to be concerned with who is serving as “the voice” of the organization, but also how they were doing so: Would opening the lines of communication, however well intended, also open security holes and data vulnerabilities?
+Dialogue with customers could happen anywhere, anytime and with virtually any member of a brand or organization.
+In school systems, teachers, bus drivers, clerical staff, and administrators are in effect considered school district brand ambassadors (for better or worse… too often, worse).
+Not only does leadership need to be concerned with who is serving as “the voice” of the organization, but also how they were doing so: Is it possible that opening the lines of communication, however well intended, also opens security holes and data vulnerabilities?

 Perhaps most frustrating of all: In an effort to facilitate conversations with stakeholders, too many schools and districts are at the same time inviting dangerous risks in terms of network security and data vulnerability.
 We have seen that the mere presence of a listed email address on a school’s website, for example, is an opportunity for hackers, spammers, phishers, and all sorts of black-hat individuals and “robots” to try and breach a system, identify a vulnerability, or advance some other nefarious objective.